 Paid surveys reveal sneaky airline trick

-Recent paid surveys by YouGov have shown that some airlines are apparently using this trick to get us to pay more money.
+Recent surveys by YouGov have shown that some airlines are apparently using this trick to get us to pay more money.

 As a nation, we love budget airlines.
 They’re no frills, easy to book and sometimes cost even less than getting the train to London.
 But are some airlines using this sneaky ploy to make extra money out of unsuspecting passengers?